Bruck-3/Bruck-3/README.md

 🚀 I'm passionate about delivering high-quality code and ensuring optimal performance and scalability.
 I enjoy tackling challenging problems and finding innovative solutions, always striving to stay up-to-date with the latest web development trends and best practices.

-🌟 Some of the projects I've worked on include SaaS for Restaurant Management,Online Long-term Internship Management, and ONline Job Marketplace in Ethiopia where I contributed to Design, Development and Maintainance of these projects.
+🌟 Some of the projects I've worked on include SaaS for Restaurant Management,Online Long-term Internship Management, and Online Job Marketplace in Ethiopia where I contributed to Design, Development and Maintainance of these projects.

 📚 When I'm not coding, you can find me exploring new technologies, contributing to open-source projects, or continuously learning and enhancing my skills.

 📫 Let's connect!
 Feel free to reach out to me on  [email](mailto:brucktafesse25@gmail.com)to discuss exciting opportunities or collaborate on interesting projects.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />